-Since taking over management of FCAS and DCAS in 2013, thousands of lives have been saved and adoptions have been increased by 300%!
+Since taking over management of Fulton and Dekalb County Animal Services in 2013, thousands of lives have been saved and adoptions have been increased by 300%!

-Over 15,000 homeless animals (that's more than 40 a day!) enter our shelters each year.
-Our goal is that all healthy and treatable pets leave our shelters alive and find loving homes.
+Over 16,000 homeless animals (that's more than 40 a day!) enter our shelters each year.
+Our goal is to end the euthanasia of healthy and treatable pets.
 It is a huge, continual effort to find homes for thousands of pets.
 How do we do it?
 Read more about how we’re transforming Atlanta into a no-kill community here.

-Fulton County Animal Services offers public rabies vaccinations every Tuesday afternoon.
-Please visit the shelter between the hours of 2:00pm - 4:00pm on any Tuesday (except for major holidays) and we will administor your pet's rabies vaccination.
+Fulton County Animal Services offers public rabies vaccinations for $30 every Tuesday afternoon.
+Please visit the shelter between the hours of 2:00pm - 4:00pm on any Tuesday (except for major holidays) and we will administer your pet's rabies vaccination.

 Licensing your pet helps insure that Animal Control Officers contact you if your pet becomes lost.
 Additionally, your pet's license fee helps all lost pets receive shelter and medical care while waiting to be reunited with their owners.

 LifeLine works incredibly hard to improve the lives of animals in our communities.
 Thanks to efforts from members of the LifeLine organization, Fulton County has updated their Animal Ordinances.
 Important changes have been made, like more clearly defining animal cruelty and neglect.
 The new ordinances also give judges the ability to provide stiffer penalties in cases of animal abuse.
 You can view a complete rundown of the Fulton County Animal Ordinances here.

 Spaying or neutering is one of the greatest gifts you can provide your pet, your family, and your community.
 These routine medical procedures not only help control pet overpopulation, but they may also prevent medical and behavioral problems from developing, allowing your pet to lead a longer, healthier and happier life.